Pavel Telička

-Pavel Telička (born 21 August 1965) is a Czech lobbyist, politician and Member of the European Parliament (MEP) from the Czech Republic.
+Pavel Telička (born 21 August 1965) is a Czech lobbyist, politician and former Member of the European Parliament (MEP) from the Czech Republic.
 He previously served as European Commissioner for Health and Consumer Protection from May 2004 to November 2004.
 He was a member of ANO 2011, part of the Alliance of Liberals and Democrats for Europe, until 2017 when he quit amid disagreements with leader Andrej Babiš.

 He served as a Vice President of the European Parliament from January 2017 until 2019.

 Early life

 Telička was born in Washington, D.C. in 1965, the son of a communist diplomat.
 As a young man, he was a member of the Communist Party of Czechoslovakia.
 He graduated from the Faculty of Law, Charles University in Prague, in 1986, and began working at the Ministry of Foreign Affairs.
 In the following years, he held various positions in the ministry, including as Deputy Minister of Foreign Affairs, and in the Czech Mission to the European Union in Brussels.
 From 1998 onwards, he served as chief negotiator for the accession of the Czech Republic to the European Union.